 This is a group set up to encourage adults to start AND enjoy running!

-I have been coaching "new runners" / beginners for a number of years and now with the help of Pudsey Runners we recently completed our 12th beginners session!
+I have been coaching "new runners" / beginners for a number of years and now with the help of Pudsey Runners we have completed many beginners sessions with the majority of these lovely people going on to join the club.

 Have you run before?
 Again, we are here to help those of you who have just lost your confidence and just dare not put those trainers on!